fabschurt/silex-provider-captcha/README.md

 ```

 **Important&nbsp;:** you **MUST** register the captcha provider after all the
-other depended-on providers, otherwise the form functionality won’t work.
+other depended-on providers, otherwise the form integration won’t work.

 ## Usage